Homogenization of the Poisson-Nernst-Planck Equations for Ion Transport in Charged Porous Media: Conclusion

 There are many interesting avenues for future work, building on these results.
 There is a substantial literature on rigorous bounds and approximations for the effective diffusivity or conductivity of a composite medium~\cite{torquato2002}, related to solutions of Laplace's equation with flux matching interfacial conditions.
 It would be challenging and useful to derive analogous mathematical bounds and approximations for the effective diffusivities and mobilities of ions in a charged composite medium, which appear as tensorial coefficients in our porous-medium PNP equations.
 One might expect analogs of the Wiener bounds for anisotropic composites to hold for striped microstructures and analogs of the Hashin-Shtrikman bounds for isotropic microstructures to hold for space-filling random sphere packings, although the appearance of an internal length scale for electrostatic interactions (the Debye screening length) complicates such simple geometrical constructions.

 It would also be valuable to find simple ways to approximate the solution to the reference-cell problem and thus derive simplified expressions for the tensorial diffusivities and mobilities.
-In the limit of thin double layers, this could be done using surface conservations laws, which are effective boundary conditions on the neutral solution obtained by singular perturbation methods~\cite{Chu2007}.
+In the limit of thin double layers, this could be done using surface conservations laws, which are effective boundary conditions on the neutral solution obtained by singular perturbation methods~\cite{Chu2007,biesheuvel2010}.
 In the opposite limit of thick double layers, regular perturbation methods might be applied to capture effects of diffuse charge variations in the microstructure.

 We close by emphasizing the open challenge of deriving effective ion transport equations in more general situations using homogenization theory.
 We have already commented on the extension to concentrated solution theories based on the local density approximation (for chemical interactions) and the mean-field approximation (for electrostatics)~\cite{Bazant2009}.
-Going beyond these approximations in the microscopic equations can lead to non-local Nernst-Planck integral equations~\cite{gillespie2002,gillespie2011} or higher-order Poisson equations~\cite{santangelo2006,weeks2006,hatlo2010,bazant2011}, whose upscaled form remains to be determined.
-Perhaps even more challenging, and more important for many applications, would be to predict the effects of fluid flow on the homogenized PNP equations, coupled to the Navier-Stokes equations with electrostatic body forces.
+Going beyond these approximations in the microscopic equations can lead to non-local Nernst-Planck integral equations~\cite{gillespie2002,gillespie2011} or higher-order Poisson equations~\cite{bazant2011}, whose upscaled form remains to be determined.
+Perhaps even more challenging, and more important for many applications, would be to predict the effects of general, non-periodic fluid flow on the homogenized PNP equations, coupled to the Navier-Stokes equations with electrostatic body forces.
+When large currents exceeding diffusion limitation are applied to charged porous media, it has been predicted theoretically~\cite{dydek2011} and confirmed experimentally~\cite{deng2013} that complex nonlinear electrokinetic phenomena arise, which cannot be described by Taylor-Aris dispersion~\cite{yaroshchuk2011}, or our homogenization approximation, due to the formation of non-equilibrium ``fingers" of high and low salt concentration at the pore scale~\cite{rubinstein2013}.